Health and wellness touch each of us differently. This is one person’s story.

 When we look at our child’s behavior as a form of communication, it helps us view them as struggling instead of being defiant.

-By focusing on the root cause of their actions, parents will realize that kids with autism might be saying: “My stomach hurts, but I can’t understand what my body is telling me; I’m sad because kids won’t play with me; I need more stimulation; I need less stimulation; I need to know that I’m safe and that you’ll help me through this torrential downpour of emotions because it scares me too.”
+By focusing on the root cause of their actions, parents will realize that autistic kids might be saying: “My stomach hurts, but I can’t understand what my body is telling me; I’m sad because kids won’t play with me; I need more stimulation; I need less stimulation; I need to know that I’m safe and that you’ll help me through this torrential downpour of emotions because it scares me too.”

 The word defiance can drop from our meltdown vocabulary entirely, replaced by empathy and compassion.
 And by showing our children compassion, we can more effectively support them through their meltdowns.